-How Fire TV Development Differs from Android TV Development (Amazon Fire TV)
+How Fire TV Development Differs from Android TV Development (Fire TV)

 Because both Amazon Fire TV and Android TV use Android, you can push your same Android app out to both the Amazon Appstore and Google Play Store.
 Making your app available on both Amazon and Google stores can significantly increase the visibility and downloads of your app.

 However, there are some differences with Fire TV that you need to account for in your code.
 Some of the differences are due to unique elements in the hardware or services.
 In some cases one service has features the other doesn't have, or they use different but equivalent services.

 As you code for these differences, be aware that you can identify Amazon Fire TV devices and adjust your code to target different devices and behavior accordingly.

 - What's the Difference Between Amazon Fire TV and Android TV?